Making Inspiration real

 Dancing on Simchat Torah

-Suppose as a result of dancing on Simchat Torah as person is inspired to learn Torah.
+Suppose as a result of dancing and singing on Simchat Torah as person is inspired to learn Torah.

 Beautiful!